DoubleDimensional/Fate-weaver-revised/README.md

 #### The Oracle
 *Peer into the Web of Fate*
 - Expert at divination magics
-- Imporved support
+- Improves the base class's support options

-#### The (Void?
-Fateless?
-Unbound?
-Untethered?)
+#### The Void
 *WIP*
-- Circumvent effects
+- Circumvent effects and move unimpeded
-- Move unimpeded

 #### The Phoenix
 *WIP*
 - Burn with the flames of the immortal phoenix
-- Evade death, at a cost

 #### The Keeper
 *WIP*
 - Protect your allies

-- Sever enemy's threads
+## An Item
+#### Divination Focus
+- Can be used as a spellcasting focus by Fate Weavers, and to perform minor divinations.

 ## A New Spell
 #### Dewthorne's Defer Destiny